-The NR7 trading strategy is a strategy that is both well-known and popular.
+The NR7 trading strategy is a narrow-range strategy that is both well-known and popular.
 If you do a search on the internet, you get multiple hits on the strategy.
 To our knowledge, the strategy was first developed by Tony Crabel as long back as 1990.
 The NR7 is a volatility strategy but enters on a day with a narrow trading range (low volatility).

 In this article, we backtest the Narrow Range NR7 trading strategy.
 The strategy works reasonably well, but we improved it by adding one simple parameter.

 NR7 strategy video

 We also made a video of the strategy and the backtest results.

 What is the Narrow Range NR7 trading strategy?

 There is an expression in most languages that says it’s calm before the storm.
 The main idea behind the NR7 is to enter when the daily range is low – when markets are calm (a narrow range trading day – a narrow candlestick).
 Unfortunately, the strategy doesn’t come with a defined exit strategy – only when to buy.

 Thus, we made our own version of the NR7 trading strategy and made the following trading rules listed below.
 We test the following hypothesis on stocks:

 - The range, or volatility, is the difference between the High and the Low (each day).

 - If today has the lowest range of the previous last 6 trading days, then we go long at the close.